 [Description of photo below: Tommy, who is wearing a suit jacket and button-down shirt, sits behind a table at a book launch for The Man-Not.
 He is looking directly at us.
 With his right hand, Tommy is holding a copy of the book upright in order to display its cover.
-The cover of the book comprises two police mugshots of Emmett Till, the title and subtitle of the book, and Curry’s name.
+The cover of the book comprises two police mugshots of George Stinney Jr., the title and subtitle of the book, and Curry’s name.
 Additional copies of the book are stacked on the table.]

 The recognition has not really played a role in my decision to devote more research to disabled Black men.
 I have begun to write more about disabled Black men because of my personal experiences.
 For most of my life, I was affected by extreme pain and have experienced racism and discrimination.
 I don’t see anyone outraged by the suffering and experience of disabled Black people.
 I don’t see this conversation in Africana philosophy or the philosophy of race.
 I cannot think of any good reason why it is not front and centre in discussions about how we think of Blackness or the history of racism.
 Disability-pathology-deformity have a long history in racist accounts of various human beings.
 To ignore that we are dealing with white supremacist idealizations of the perfect human form in our discussions about racism, seems dishonest given the archive.